 We evaluate $t_{\mathrm{bound}}$ piecewise on the left/right of $b_0$, and overlay the curve $t=t_{\mathrm{bound}}$ on the heatmaps of $|{\Delta Q}_b(t)|$ and $\Delta S_b(t)$ (Fig.~\ref{fig:LB}).
 One can obtain heatmaps of the current showing similar properties.
-In all cases the first-passage markers lie strictly inside the LR cone, with clear and quantitative left-right asymmetry in the slopes; increasing $r_h$ reduces front speeds near the event horizon compare to that near the boundary, as expected from the redshifted couplings.
+In all cases the first-passage markers lie strictly inside the LR cone, with clear and quantitative left--right asymmetry in the slopes; increasing $r_h$ reduces front speeds near the event horizon compared to those near the boundary, consistent with the redshifted couplings.

 In the dipole-dipole setting (Sec.~\ref{sec:scattering}), the same bound constructed from $v_{\mathrm{loc}}$ predicts the arrival of the inward LR branches at the central cut.
 The onset of the central entropy $\Delta S_{L|R}(t)$ occurs when these branches meet, consistent with the LR overlays on the local heatmaps (Fig.~\ref{fig:two_source_LR}).